RealMCoded/GoldenBedrock/README.md

 ## Project Status: Alpha (Proof of Concept)

-GoldenBedrock is still heavy work in progress.
+GoldenBedrock is still a work in progress.

-Only very basic gameplay works right now.
+Only basic gameplay works right now.

 Players can place and break tiles, but ownership of worlds does not work yet.